-Frost cloth (also called floating row cover) is a fabric used in the garden to protect plants from frost
+Row covers for gardens, also known as frost cloth and floating row covers, are fabrics used in the garden to protect plants from frost and pests.

 I’m an avid user of season extenders for both spring and fall.
 I use them in the springtime for early soil warming and transplanting.
-I also use them in the fall and winter months to add additional months of harvesting crops. (learn how to grow food year-round here).
+I also use them in the fall and winter months to add additional months of harvesting crops so I can have a year-round garden.

 Frost cloth is easy to use and can be easier than season extenders as it’s more breathable requiring less venting

 It really depends on what you’re growing and your climate.
-If you’re growing a fall and winter garden then you eventually want to use some season extenders, but many winter crops taste sweeter with frosts and shouldn’t be babied too much too early.
-Here’s a list of cold hardy crops that can handle frosts and snow.
+If you’re planning on fall and winter gardening, then you’ll eventually want to use some season extenders.
+Many winter crops actually taste sweeter with frosts and shouldn’t be babied too much too early.
+Here’s a list of cold-hardy crops that can handle frosts and snow.

 If you have trees that need protecting often burlap or a specific tree cover is used to protect and cover trees.

 Using frost protection is very beneficial in the spring and late fall to extend your season.